 In the past few months that I've been driving, I've learned one major thing.
 Trucking can destroy you if you let it.
 Truck driving can make you very bitter and angry.
 Trucking can raise your blood pressure and be extremely stressful.
 Truck driving is filled with unexpected problems, rude people, a total lack of respect for what you do and sacrifice everyday just so the guy who cut you off can get his iPod at Walmart a few bucks cheaper.
 Truck driving can literally drive you to madness....if you let it.

-You can not be sensitive in this career.
-You can not let the little things bother you.
+You cannot be sensitive in this career.
+You cannot let the little things bother you.
 I see so many people get so worked up over the smallest things.
 It makes me wonder how they'd deal with something major that happens in their life.
-My main rule of thumb; if it won't affect my life tomorrow, why get worked up about it?
-We all have our bad days, and it's ok to get mad when somebody does something stupid, but for the most part, just let it be!
+My main rule of thumb: if it won't affect my life tomorrow, why get worked up about it?
+We all have our bad days, and it's OK to get mad when somebody does something stupid, but for the most part, just let it be!
 I've found the happiest drivers out on the road have the mentality of "whatever happens, happens."
-Truck driving is a job where you must live in the moment, and quickly forget the past.
-Just because you're having an enjoyable drive right now, doesn't mean you won't blow a tire in 5 minutes.
-And if you do blow a tire, you have to be ok with that.
+Truck driving is a job where you must live in the moment and quickly forget the past.
+Just because you're having an enjoyable drive right now doesn't mean you won't blow a tire in five minutes.
+And if you do blow a tire, you have to be OK with that.
 Just part of the job.
 It's going to happen.
 There really is no way around it.
 So when it does happen, don't get upset!
 Just breathe, calm down, and chalk it up to the adventures in truck driving.
 If somebody cuts you off or is driving like an idiot, you shouldn't even let it bother you in the first place.
 But if you must, curse and swear at the dumb driver, then forget about it!
 It already happened and it's over and done with.
 Just roll on!

-For those who are thinking about entering truck driving, I'm here to tell you, if you can't let things happen as they happen, you'll never survive this life.
+For those who are thinking about entering truck driving, I'm here to tell you that if you can't let things happen as they happen, you'll never survive this life.
 You can't really plan anything out here.
 You can plan ahead the best you can, but very rarely does anything in truck driving actually go to plan.
 There is an endless list of things that can happen, but here's one example.
 Let's say you start your trip at noon.
-You decide you'll drive until 8pm then grab a much needed shower since you haven't had one in two days and you feel like crap.
-After 8 hours of driving, the only thing on your mind is the great feeling of a hot shower.
+You decide you'll drive until 8pm, then grab a much needed shower since you haven't had one in two days and you feel like crap.
+After eight hours of driving, the only thing on your mind is the great feeling of a hot shower.
 Your head is itchy, you feel dirty, your face feels greasy,your hands have leftover spilled deisel fuel on them, you need a change of clothes, and you just want to feel clean once again!
 You pull into the only truck stop within 100 miles or so, go in to grab a shower, and see the wait time is 30 minutes.
-Ok, no big deal.
+OK, no big deal.
 You wait, and wait, and wait for your number to be called, but it never comes.
 An hour later, you discover the truck stop is having a plumbing issue and nobody told you.
 The showers are closed.
 You're not getting a shower tonight.
 How would you deal with this?
 It's a true story and it happened to me.

 Another good example is something that happened a couple days ago.
 My trainer and I had a delivery of berries to a Walmart Distribution Center.
-We travelled clear across the country to make this delivery.
+We traveled clear across the country to make this delivery.
 Upon our arrival, we were treated like complete garbage.
 Everyone was cranky and very unpleasant to deal with.
 My response?
 Be even nicer to those I'm dealing with.
 Say please and thank you.
-One example is when I went inside to see if we were unloaded yet.
+I went inside to see if we were unloaded yet.
 We were sitting at the dock and hadn't felt anyone on the trailer for about an hour.
-So I ran inside and asked "hey just wondering if we're unloaded yet?
+So I ran inside and asked, "Hey, just wondering if we're unloaded yet?
 We haven't felt anybody on the truck in a while."
-The response I got was "did we call you on the CB, driver?"
+The response I got was, "did we call you on the CB, driver?"
 I tried to respond and said "No, but......" and I was cut off.
-The guy said "then I suggest you go back to your truck as you were previously instructed and wait for us to call you."
+The guy said, "then I suggest you go back to your truck as you were previously instructed and wait for us to call you."
 I could have and sort of wanted to say "F you!" and storm out of there.
 But I collected myself and said, "Ok, I'll just sit tight for a little while then.
 Thank you."
-He didn't say "your welcome." :-/
+He didn't say "you're welcome." :-/

 In any case, I could have handled that situation in a couple different ways.
 And this wasn't the first time I dealt with a jerk at that place.
 But instead of getting angry, I just let it roll off my back.
 On the flip side, my trainer dealt with these people differently.
 Part of our load was refused and we had to wait for a USDA food inspector to check our load.
 While we were waiting, a security guard came over and said we had to leave the area.
 My trainer tried to explain our situation, but the guard wasn't hearing it.
 My trainer then flew off the handle, cursed him out, and slammed the door shut.
 He was visibly upset.
 I thought a vein was going to pop in his neck.
 In my opinion, there's absolutely no reason to get so worked up!
 Why do that to yourself!?
 I think sometimes drivers are their own worst enemy.